thewhitetulip/intro-to-vuejs/1_introduction.md

 	</body>
 	</html>

-This is a complete Vue app.
-It looks simple enough, we defined the value to `message` and it got displayed in the <div> tag.
-But, Vue has done a lot of work under the hood.
-Everything on the page is reactive, it means that whenever the value of the `message` in `data` changes, it'll be automatically updated in our html.
+This is the simplest possible Vue app.
+The logic is simple, we have to render a message in the `<div>` tag.
+If you have had previous experience in template rendering then it might sound trivial enough, that we just render a variable in the tag.
+But things are different.
+Vue has done a lot of work under the hood.
+Vue hasn't just rendered `message`, the variable is "reactive".
+If the value of `message` changes, then the html would be automatically updated by Vue.

 To verify our claim, open the web inspecter in your browser, on Firefox do a right click on the page and click "inspect element".
 It shall open the web inspector.
 Press the escape key and the console would pop up.
 Set the message to any value you'd like like this, `app.message='oh my Dod, it did change.'`